WordPress/gutenberg/CONTRIBUTING.md

 First, you need a WordPress Environment to run the plugin on.
 The quickest way to get up and running is to use the provided docker setup.
 Just install [docker](https://www.docker.com/) on your machine and run `./bin/setup-local-env.sh`.

 The WordPress installation should be available at `http://localhost:8888` (username: `admin`, password: `password`).
 Inside the "docker" directory, you can use any docker command to interact with your containers.
 If this port is in use, you can override it in your `docker-compose.override.yml` file.
+If you're running [e2e tests](https://wordpress.org/gutenberg/handbook/reference/testing-overview/#end-to-end-testing), this change will be used correctly.

 Alternatively, you can use your own local WordPress environment and clone this repository right into your `wp-content/plugins` directory.